janith99hansidu/IoT-Smart-Irrigation-And-Monitoring-System/README.md

-Perfect!
-Here's your **GitHub `README.md`** for the **Smart Agriculture Project (EC6020)** — with all sections, images, and details from both the presentation and project proposal PDF integrated and organized in a polished format:

----

 # 🌾 Smart Agriculture System – EC6020

 An **IoT-enabled solution** designed to automate and optimize irrigation in agriculture using real-time environmental monitoring and cloud-based remote control.